Good podcast

 All Apologies: interpreting Nirvana?s last goodbye

 ?All Apologies? by Nirvana is the last song on the band that rocked a generation?s third and last album, In Utero.
 If the last song on an album is an indication of what might come next in musical terms from a band, fans may have had many more textured, beautiful, dynamic songs like it to look forward to, had Kurt Cobain not died at age 27 just months after it was released.
 Like many of his songs, the lyrics are often misheard, and even those misheard lyrics seem to make sense when he sang them.
 Unravel the lyrics and story of this haunting and timeless song, forever a reminder of a once-in-a-lifetime talent gone too soon, in this episode of the Behind The Song podcast.
 Host: Janda Lane Music Producer: Christian Lane Watch the video episode and subscribe to the Behind The Song Youtube channel: https://bit.ly/2DBF4wJ Learn more about your ad choices.
-Visit megaphone.fm/adchoices
+Visit podcastchoices.com/adchoices

 2022-08-31